World-Rage-company/XDashboard/README.md

 ### Features and Capabilities
 :green_circle: display details to the user<br>
 :green_circle: learn connection<br>
+:green_circle: The link to download the required applications<br>
 :green_circle: add ticketing to the seller or admin<br>
 :green_circle: giving access to the user for login<br>
 :green_circle: Support for Farsi, English and Russian languages<br>